MapleLeafMakers/Stealth_Bed_Front/README.md

 | Neopixel Mini Button          |    1 |
 | Rainbow Barf Logo LED         |    1 |

-** Only one LED Option is required.
-Either the Neopixel Mini Button, *or* the Rainbow Barf Logo LED **
+**Note:** Only one LED Option is required.
+Either the Neopixel Mini Button, *or* the Rainbow Barf Logo LED

 # Printing